forem/forem/README.md

 - [@zhao-andy](https://dev.to/andy)

 ## License

-DEV is licensed under the GNU Affero General Public License 3 (AGPL-3).
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Please see the [LICENSE](./LICENSE.md) file in our repository for the full text.

 Like many open source projects, we require that contributors provide us with a Contributor License Agreement (CLA).
 By submitting code to the DEV project, you are granting us a right to use that code under the terms of the CLA.